Resident Characteristics

 Chester County has consistently had lower unemployment rates than Philadelphia, Pennsylvania, the United States, and its neighboring counties.
 Although Chester County's unemployment rate increased during disruptions caused by COVID-19, Chester County had the lowest rate of increase in Southeast Pennsylvania.

-Chester County's June, 2023 unemployment rate was 2.9 percent, consistent with pre-pandemic levels.
+Chester County's 2024 annual average unemployment rate was 2.8 percent, slightly lower than pre-pandemic levels.
 The unemployment rate pre COVID-19 levels ranged from 2.7 percent to 3.3 percent in 2019.

 Figure 7 — Unemployment Rates